Circuit Training vs. HIIT: Discover the Best Workout at SWEAT440

 Share

-two man working out gym class hiit
+two man working out fitness ball gym class SWEAT440

 Circuit training and high-intensity interval training are two common training methods you’ll find when you look for group fitness classes.